AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 4. The Home Menu UI has been restored.

-5. (Optional) Go to `SD:\luma\titles` and delete the `000400300000??02` folder.
+5. (Optional) Go to `SDCARD:/luma/titles` and delete the `000400300000??02` folder.
 - EUR: `0004003000009802`
 - JPN: `0004003000008202`
 - USA: `0004003000008F02`

 ---

+## Installation method 2: CIA file

-## Backing up the Home Menu title (CIA)
+## Backing up the Home Menu title

-ℹ️ Following this section is **recommended** as you'll be able to restore a Home Menu title if a custom Home Menu title is installed with the CIA file.
+ℹ️ It is **recommended** to backup your Home Menu title as you'll be able to restore a Home Menu title if a custom Home Menu title is installed with the CIA file.

 1. Launch GodMode9.